 Keep compatibility in mind, too.
 In the excitement of looking for a website hosting provider, you might overlook one critical thing: the type of operating systems that are supported.
 You're not going to want to switch operating systems, so double-check this point before settling for a provider.

 Reliability and availability are critical characteristics to consider when shopping around for web hosting.
 The best web hosting companies offer availability rates of 98 and 99%, frequently referred to as “Uptime.”
 It's easy to make such claims, though, so make sure to see if they make good on their promises.

 Security is also an essential concern.
 Choosing a web hosting provider without learning about its available security features is a big mistake.
-Things like firewalls, daily backups, and user authentication should all be included.
+Things like firewalls, daily backups, SSL certificates and user authentication should all be included.
 It's also nice to receive notifications whenever changes are made because they can alert you to suspicious activity.